AJONPLLC/ajonp-content/courses/nextjs9/2-setup.md

 [VSCode](https://code.visualstudio.com/download)

 ## Setup NPM scripts for development
-Because next is an npm package, it is easy to use it when running much of our application, for both development and production builds.
-We are going to add these to `package.json` and use NPM to run each command.
+Because next is an npm package, it is easy to use it when running much of your application, for both development and production builds.
+You are going to add these to `package.json` and use NPM to run each command.
 Just add the following below dependencies.

 package.json
 ```json